 However, the Flex 2 is pretty basic compared with the other devices here.
 For one there’s no heart rate sensor, to monitor your pulse throughout the day.
 The Ionic is the best in this department as it checks your pulse every five seconds, to give an accurate reading of your heart rate throughout the day and an average resting rate.

 The Flex 2 offers basic feedback and notifications support via its five LEDs.
 However, the other trackers here can serve up on-the-spot feedback on your stats and vitals thanks to their dedicated displays.
 On the Alta HR and Charge 2, the screen is quite basic, with a stripped-down menu system that nevertheless gives access to some handy features.
 You can see exactly how many steps you’ve trekked, how your heart’s holding up and so on.
-We love the Ionic’s super-sharp and colourful display more though, rivalling the likes of the Apple Watch panel.
+We love the Ionic and Versa’s super-sharp and colourful display more though, rivalling the likes of the Apple Watch panel.